JoshuaZhang7567/hotdog-identifier/README.md

 # Hotdog Detection with YOLO

 This repository contains code and data for training and running a YOLO-based hotdog detector using the [Ultralytics YOLO](https://docs.ultralytics.com/) library.
+This project came from an exercise provided by aUToronto: https://docs.google.com/document/d/1LOAFpgdQ3vUs3Wie1m9g8ndhfikjZxD7HOQEDznBSJQ

 ## Folder Structure